 The American Motorcyclist Association opened the first Motorcycle Heritage Museum in Ohio in 1990 and honoured Bessie in its inaugural exhibit.
 Ten years later, it created the Bessie Stringfield Award (given for superior achievement by a woman motorcyclist) in her memory.
-In 2002, Bessie was posthumously inducted into the Motorcycle Hall of Fame and in recent years hundreds of women have ridden in the Bessie Stringfield Female-Only Motorcycle Ride.
+In 2002, Bessie was posthumously inducted into the Motorcycle Hall of Fame, her entry being written by her biographer Ann Ferrar.
+In recent years hundreds of women have ridden in the Bessie Stringfield Female-Only Motorcycle Ride.

 Eighty years after she first got on a motorcycle, those for whom Bessie paved the way are still celebrating her outstanding achievements, courageous spirit and fearless attitude.
 A fitting tribute to such a true pioneer.